-The orthoptic fellowship in the Department of Ophthalmology and Visual Sciences is a postgraduate professional certificate program.
+The professional Certificate in Orthoptics is a postgraduate certificate program.
+The orthoptic fellowship is offered by the Department of Ophthalmology and Visual Sciences.
 A prerequisite baccalaureate degree is required for application.

 Orthoptics is an allied health profession and clinical science pertaining to the study of eye movements, visual function, and binocular cooperation.
 An orthoptist is an eye muscle specialist who works under the supervision of an ophthalmologist.